Created by Vincent Banville (pseudnyms include Vincent Lawrence; 1940--)

-JOHN BLAINE is a private investigator who hails from Dublin, Ireland who has appeared in a series of short, fast-paced mysteries that have him dealing with Romanian gangs, missing sons, wandering daughters, Irish heatwaves and the like.
+JOHN BLAINE is a private investigator from Dublin, Ireland who has appeared in a series of short, fast-paced mysteries that have him dealing with Romanian gangs, missing sons, wandering daughters, Irish heatwaves and the like.

 Along the way, Blaine offers up a litany of Chandlersque asides (one man is described as "a little like a two minute egg . . . all soft and jiggly") and quick-witted banter with his ex.
 More puritanical Americian readers may be taken aback by the frank tone and occasional vulgarity, but this ain't Murder She Wrote.